¶¶ÒùÊÓƵ

 Official Development Assistance (ODA) represents the vast majority of Canada’s International Assistance.
 Canada accepts two definitions of ODA:

-Unless otherwise specified, “official development assistance,” as used in this dashboard, refers to the definition in the ODAAA.
+Unless otherwise specified, “official development assistance,” refers to the definition in the ODAAA.
 ODA represents the vast majority of Canada’s International Assistance.

 In this dashboard, this term represents the operations and management costs directly incurred by the donor agency to cover the day-to-day costs of extending International Assistance.
 See also “administrative costs”.